L'Arc-en-Ciel: 2011–2013: 20th anniversary and world tour

-2014–2020: 25th Anniversary and L'ArChristmas Live
+2014–2022: 25th and 30th anniversaries

 On March 21 and 22, 2014, the band played a two-day concert at the Japan National Stadium in Tokyo, where they also played and announced the future release of their new single "Everlasting".
-In June 2015, the band announced a two-day concert under the name of L'ArCasino, held at Umeshima Outdoor Special Stage, Osaka, on September 21 and 22.
+In June 2015, the band announced a two-day concert under the name of L'ArCasino, held at Yumeshima Outdoor Special Stage, Osaka, on September 21 and 22.
 As they did with the previous live performances in Tokyo, they played a single for a Christmas release, "Wing's Flap".
 In December 2016, the single "Don't be Afraid" was released.
 The song was used as the theme song for the film Resident Evil: The Final Chapter, and the video game Resident Evil 7.
 To promote their release, the band recorded a VR music video for the PlayStation 4, which features the band members fighting zombies in the franchise's fictional Racoon City.

 In 2017, L'Arc-en-Ciel celebrated their 25th anniversary with two shows at the Tokyo Dome on April 9 and 10.
 Only 110,000 seats were available for the almost 600,000 fans who signed up for the ticket lotteries.
 In December 2018, L'Arc-en-Ciel's first Christmas live was held at the Tokyo Dome.
 In late 2019 the band reinforced their presence on social media, opening an official account on Instagram, as well as an official channel in YouTube.
 They also released most of their music albums across different music streaming services, including Apple Music and Spotify.

 On January 9, 2020, the band started a new arena tour, the first one in eight years.
 A total of twelve live shows were to be held across five cities between January and March, starting with their home town at the Osaka-jō Hall.
 However, the last four concerts were cancelled due to coronavirus outbreak-related concerns.